whats-good/uniform-graphql/notes.md

 - Fields that may not exist (i.e ? fields) wont show up on generic lookups.
 - The power of classes in Typescript comes from the fact that you can initialize a generic class without ever typing the generics, whereas types and interfaces require you to fill them in.
 - The second cast add a type to a handwritten object with keys and generic values, it'll lose all the generic inference.
 So the question is, how do we make sure that an object conforms to a type while not restricting it to it?
+- GraphQL schema will have a runtime error if an object doesnt implement its interfaces
+- For an interface to be correctly implemented, the args should match as well as the return types.
+- It appears that interface level resolvers never run.
+- In order to make interfaces work, we might have to make the brick names as generics, and force resolvers to pick a name.
+The problem is, how do we find the correct object's name?
+We don't have them at compile time for interfaces.
+We do have them for unions, so we still need to do it. but still, how do we do it for interfaces?

 # TODOS